Cock a doodle doo: Lyrics

 And knows not what to do.

 Origins

-The first two lines were used to mock the cockerel's (rooster in US) "crow".
+The first two lines were used to mock the cockerel's (rooster in North America and Oceania) "crow".
 The first full version recorded was in Mother Goose's Melody, published in London around 1765.
 By the mid-nineteenth century, when it was collected by James Orchard Halliwell, it was very popular and three additional verses, perhaps more recent in origin, had been added: